yetisoftworks/MeshyDB.SDK-docs/docs/intro/getting_started_rest.rst

 --------------------------
 Registering Anonymous User
 --------------------------
+Anonymous users are great for associating data to people without having them go through any type of user registration.
+Simply create the user behind the scenes with a unique identifier and begin recording data for that user.

 To get started we need a user to log in with.
 We will make an anonymous user to authenticate with going forward.

 .. tabs::